sanskrit/raw_etexts_english/blogs/manasataramgini/2018-04-02_a-problem-from-600-ce-and-some-curiosities-of-aryabhae1b9adas-kue1b9ade1b9adaka-algorithm.md

 +++
-title = "A problem from 600 CE and some curiosities of Āryabhaṭa’s kuṭṭakaxa0algorithm"
+title = "A problem from 600 CE and some curiosities of Āryabhaṭa’s kuṭṭaka algorithm"

 +++
 Around 600 CE in the examinations of one of the Hindu schools of